Scroll to top

 Threat Profile

 Azerbaijan is an authoritarian state.
 Freedom of assembly, expression, and movement are restricted.
-Foreign nationals, particularly journalists and those with connections to political opposition or Armenia, face heightened scrutiny from state security services.
+Foreign nationals, particularly journalists and those with connections to political opposition or Armenian interests, face heightened scrutiny from the Ministry of National Security (MNS).
+Activities that are routine in Western democracies can have serious legal consequences.

 Crime

-Petty crime including pickpocketing occurs in central Baku's tourist and commercial areas.
-Vehicle crime and accommodation burglary targeting expatriates occur at lower frequency than higher-risk cities.
-The government maintains strong internal security presence.
+Day-to-day crime in Baku is relatively low by regional standards.
+The government maintains strong internal security control.
+Petty crime including pickpocketing occurs in tourist and commercial areas.
+Vehicle crime and accommodation burglary targeting expatriates occur at lower frequency than in higher-risk cities.

 Vetted operators with direct experience in Baku